Kanchipuram: The Ultimate Pilgrimage Guide to the City of a Thousand Temples

 Frequently Asked Questions

 Yes.
-Almost all major temples in Kanchipuram strictly close between 12:30 PM and 4:00 PM.
-Plan your darshans for the early morning or late evening.
+Most temples close between 12:30 PM and 4:00 PM.
+Plan your silk shopping or lunch during these hours to maximize your time.

 Have you visited Kanchipuram recently?
 Share your experience with fellow pilgrims.